 Cheer on the Local Hockey Team

 If you are looking for something a bit faster paced, check out Arena Riga, home to the Riga Dinamos hockey team!
-They might be struggling a little this year, but the games are thrilling to watch thanks to the lively crowds, energetic mascot, and noise of the official cheering section.
-Plus, you never know who you might run into – Latvia’s new president and first lady were guests of honor at a recent match!
-The Dinamos have a dozen home games scheduled for 2016.
-I’ll see you in the stands!
+The games are thrilling to watch even when the team is struggling to make a goal thanks to the lively crowds, energetic mascot, and noise of the official cheering section.
+Plus, you never know who you might run into – Latvia’s president and first lady were guests of honor at one match I attended!

 Shop for Traditional Latvian Mittens